neilsmurphy/backtrader_template/README.md

 sma_fast=list(range(15, 61, 15)),
 ```
 If you want to try different dates, it's a bit tricky.
 You can use a start date and
 change the duration using a list.
-If you want multiple start and end states, then
+If you want multiple start and end dates, then
 this needs to be handled outside the params dictionary.
-Let me know if you need this
+Let me know if you need this.
 I have some sample code.

 The system will automatically calculate all of the possible combinations.
 The output